• Skip to primary navigation

 Cacik is basically a combination of plain yogurt, cucumbers, garlic and dried mint.
 Turkish restaurants, lokanta as we say in Turkish, even have meal deals including cacik.

-Some main dishes from these meal deals are bean stew( kuru fasulye), izmir kofte (meatballs and potatoes in tomato sauce) and karniyarik (Turkish style stuffed eggplants).
+Some main dishes from these meal deals are kuru fasulye (Turkish bean stew), izmir kofte (meatballs and potatoes in tomato sauce) and karniyarik (Turkish style stuffed eggplants).
 These are always paired with rice pilaf or bulgur pilaf and cacik.

 There are two versions of cacik in Turkey.